edwardmercado/SAP-C01-Notes/README.md

 # AWS Solutions Architect - Professional (SAP-C01) - Notes

+> These are my personal notes from Adrian Cantrill's (SAP-C01) course.
+There may be errors, so please purchase his course to get the original content and show support <https://learn.cantrill.io.>

 ## Security Token Service (STS)
 - Generates __Temporary__ Credentials.
 - Similar to access keys but they __EXPIRE__ and do not belong to the identity.